google/llvm-propeller/Docs/OptimizeClangO3WithPropeller.md

 There are essentially four steps to optimize any binary with Propeller:

-1. Build the peak optimized binary with the basic block labels sections embedded in it using the flag "-fbasic-block-sections=labels".
+1. Build the peak optimized binary with the basic block labels sections embedded in it using the flag "-fbasic-block-address-map".
 This is used to map basic block addresses to the exact LLVM machine basic blocks.
 2. Profile the binary using the [perf](https://perf.wiki.kernel.org/index.php/Tutorial) tool to collect